Skip to Content

 Idempotency

 Events may be delivered multiple times.
-Use event ID for deduplication:
+Use the event ID for deduplication:

 async function handleEvent(event) { if (await isProcessed(event.data.id)) { return; // Already handled } // Process event await markProcessed(event.data.id); }